Why not try Morris yourself?

 Morris with Havoc is a great way to get a little gentle exercise, make new friends and do something slightly batty.
-And it’s FUN!
+And did we mention that it’s FUN?
 There’s a serious side too.
 Each year we choose a local charity and during the year we fund-raise for it, collecting from onlookers at our public appearances.
 Fees from paid appearances also go to the charity, as does a portion of the membership fees paid by established members.
-Over the year we expect to raise over £800.
+Over the year we expect to raise over £900.

 The Havoc year

 From that start of September to the end of April, we practice every Thursday evening at the Women’s Institute Hall, North Hinksey Lane, Botley.
 Practice is from 8:00 to 9:30pm, and the first half hour is reserved for beginners.
 There’s plenty of car parking at the hall.